-In a remote, rural area of Guatemala, nine-year-old Blanca loves learning to draw at school with her friends.
+In a remote, rural area of Guatemala, five-year-old Valeria loves to go to school where she learns and plays with her friends.

-Child sponsorship is helping girls like Blanca realise their full potential.
+Child sponsorship is helping girls like Valeria stay in education and realise their full potential.

 What will my child sponsorship pay for?